 However, to use the word “clean” to describe a furnace is overly simplistic.
 The checklists we use are very comprehensive because there are a lot more things to check than to clean.
 When deficiencies are noted, we bring them to the homeowner’s attention so that heating system repairs or upgrades can be considered.

 A professional furnace cleaning usually takes up to two hours.
 However, it may take longer if the furnace is especially large or has not been cleaned in a few years.

 - Examining the heat exchanger for cracks or damage and cleaning it out

 - Checking safety controls

 How often should your furnace be cleaned?

-How often should your furnace be cleaned?
 We believe an annual furnace inspection and maintenance makes common sense.
 Can you get away with waiting till things break?
-Sure you can… but the cost and the inconvenience, the waste of fuel, the potential for damage to property, and the safety risks just doesn’t make deferred maintenance the logical choice.
+Sure, you can… but the cost and the inconvenience, the waste of fuel, the potential for damage to property, and the safety risks just doesn’t make deferred maintenance the logical choice.

-Keeping furnaces running properly is important, but it’s also a huge hassle for homeowners.
+Keeping a furnace running properly is important, but it’s also a huge hassle for homeowners.
 It’s not something you can do on your own, so it’s important to find a reputable HVAC contractor to do the job.

 Have your heating system checked and serviced for top efficiency, safety and performance.
-Schedule an appointment online or call 845-562-6722 today.
-We serve Orange County, Dutchess County, Ulster County and Putnam County, New York.
+Schedule an appointment online or call 845-237-2291.
+Based in Newburgh, NY, we serve Orange County, Dutchess County, Ulster County and Putnam County, New York.